Couples Therapy: Reddit Edition | Reading Reddit Stories

 You're not the only person to be

-And to learn so much from it at 21, like it's, I don't, I would have a hard time believing someone's gonna be able to pull something like this on her again.
+And to learn so much from it at 21, like, it's, I don't, I would have a hard time believing someone's going to be able to pull something like this on her again.
+Yeah.

 You know, hopefully she's now a very strong, powerful, awesome 30-year-old